 CB1 Receptors: CB1 receptors are primarily in the central nervous system, including the brain.
 They regulate processes like pain perception, mood, and appetite.
 When cannabinoids bind to CB1 receptors, they can affect these functions.

 CB2 Receptors: CB2 receptors are mainly found in the peripheral nervous system and immune cells.
-They play a key role in regulating the body’s immune response and inflammation.
+They play a key role in regulating the body’s immune response.
 When cannabinoids bind to CB2 receptors, they can influence the immune system’s activity.

 Endocannabinoids: Endocannabinoids, such as anandamide and 2-AG, are natural compounds in the body that bind to the endocannabinoid-receptors, helping to maintain balance and homeostasis.